RECAPEM

 • Start potassium replacement promptly with fluid resuscitation, if the initial potassium is < 5.3 mEq/L.

-• Patients with DKA have severe potassium deficit, though serum potassium may read high superficially in some patients.
+• Patients with DKA have severe potassium deficits, though serum potassium may read high superficially in some patients.
 This transient hyperkalemia will rapidly respond to DKA treatment.

 • Do not stop the insulin infusion when glucose falls below the normal range.
 Patients should meet all five criteria mentioned previously before insulin infusion is stopped.